clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/fix-broken-install.rst

          lsblk

-      We find the root partition at `/dev/sda3/`.
+      We'll use `/dev/sda3/` as the root partition example.

    #.
 Next, mount it.